 5.)
 Leave historic sites, Native American rock art, ruins and artifacts untouched for the future.
 Admire rock art from a distance and never touch it.
 Stay out of ruins and report all violations.

-Since this is the desert, temperatures, espacially in the summer months are extreme.
-It is common to experience day time temperatures as high as 105°F (40.5°C) while the mercury drops as low as the 50°s (10°C)in the night hours.
+Since this is the desert, temperatures will vary wildly through the year with the summer months becoming extreme.
+It is common to experience day time temperatures as high as 105°F (40.5°C) while the mercury drops as low as the 50°s (10°C) in the night hours.
 There is less temperature deviation in the winter months, as to be expected but still plan on temperatures being cold, 20°F to 30°F (-6.6°C to -1.1°C) on average.
 Because there is no infrastructure out here, passively absorbed heat (from the earth) will dissipate into the atmosphere at a higher rate then in the city.

 Concrete and glass have a tendancy to retain the heat (UV rays) that they absorb throughout the afternoon thus releasing it more slowly throughout the night.
 This is the primary reason why cities are usually warmer then the rural countryside in the evenings.
 So evening temperatures will always drop quickly until a balance is reached.
 Speaking of which, when camping out in the canyons, and this advice works also for mountainous terrain, if not more so.